chienshyong/kagame-backend/README.md

 Include all routes in the `/routes` folder, separated by functionality. `auth.py` is included in `/routes` to use for protecting endpoints.

 ## MongoDB connection
-`./keys/` folder contains connection strings / api keys / secrets.
+`keys.py` contains connection strings / api keys / secrets.
 Replace the placeholder values with the key given in the group chat.
 For security NEVER push the API key to github even if it's a private repository.
-Prevent committing the keys to the repo by running `git update-index --assume-unchanged ./keys/secrets.py ./keys/mongodb.py` for each file.
+Prevent committing the keys to the repo by running `git update-index --assume-unchanged keys.py` for each file.
+- Keep a copy `keys copy.py` because `git pull` will replace `keys.py` with the placeholder values again.

 `kagameDB.py` connects to the database, and can be used from anywhere by importing it.